How Many Hours Should I Study for the GMAT?

 I’m an Evening Studier

 Let’s say you start your workday early but finish work around 5:30 p.m. each evening.
 In that case, you could study right after your workday ends, from 6 to 7:30 pm.
-Once again, if you put in 8 hours on the weekend, you’ll hit your 15-hour-per-week GMAT Focus study quota.
+Once again, if you put in 8 hours on the weekend, you’ll hit your 15-hour-per-week GMAT study quota.

 Remember, these are just two examples, but I think you get the point.
 Craft a study plan that works with your schedule and allows you to hit your weekly goal.